 I am the first generation in my family to be born in America.
-It was a blessing and huge undertaking for my grandfather, my father and my mother to leave their native country to go to live in another land that was totally foreign without knowing anyone, language and customs, or how and where to live.
+It was a blessing and huge undertaking for my grandfather, my father and my mother to leave their native country to go live in another land that was totally foreign without knowing anyone, their language and customs, or how and where to live.

-I think about some of the stories my mother has shared with me about my family in China, how they lived and survived during the Japanese invasion of China from 1937 to 1945.
+I think about some of the stories my mother has shared with me about my family in China, and how they lived and survived during the Japanese invasion of China from 1937 to 1945.
 (Also known as the War of Resistance against Japan.)
 Like many families in China, the only way to escape the Japanese occupation was to run and hide.

 It is still very painful for my mother to talk about the years of running, hiding, starvation, seeing needless death along with seeing loved ones die in front of her eyes.
 She saw people killed as though they were nothing more than insects being crushed under a boot.

 During these tough years, my mother was a young girl at the age of 8.
 She spent the next 9 years of her life running with her immediate and extended family of 30 people living in caves hiding from gunfire, killing and brutalizing of her beloved country.
 One of the Japanese’s main tactics to overtake China was to cut off China’s food source to the Chinese.

 For years my mother and her family survived on an ounce of food daily, which was comprised of one cup of rice cooked with a gallon of water, known as congee.
 This was to be divided among 30 people.
 Even to this day, my mother doesn’t like to eat congee.
 It reminds her too much of her hardship during the war.

 During those years of invasion, the Japanese military regime killed approximately 10 million people of which 6 million were Chinese.